Workgrid Software

 From Internal Tool to Strategic Solution

-To solve this, we built an internal drag-and-drop builder directly within our Admin Console.
-The goal was clear: let teams prototype and launch functional, connected apps quickly—without needing to write code.
+To solve this, we concepted and built an internal drag-and-drop builder directly within our Admin Console.
+The goal was clear: let teams prototype and launch functional, connected apps quickly—without the need to write code.

 Original sketches for the Builder layout